 Two decades later, in the Stones’ 1989 documentary 25×5: The Continuing Adventures Of The Rolling Stones, Richards recalled edging Jones out of the band permanently: “It was very important to us the fact that if we were going to go back out on the road behind a new record that we resolve this thing with Brian.
 So Mick and I had to go down and sort of tell Brian, virtually like, ‘Hey, you’re fired.’
 The fact that he was expecting it made it kind of easier, I guess.
 Y’know, he wasn’t surprised.
 I don’t even think he took it all in.
 He was already up in the stratosphere.
 But there was no serious way that we could consider going on the road with Brian.
 But at the same time, nobody expected it to happen just like that. ”

-Charlie Watts admitted he still felt guilt over firing Jones: “He got much nicer just before he died, y’know the last few years of his life.
+The late-Charlie Watts admitted he felt deep guilt over firing Jones: “He got much nicer just before he died, y’know the last few years of his life.
 I felt even sorrier for him for what we did to him then.
 We took his one thing away which was being in a band.”

 Jones agreed to a settlement, which gave him a lump sum of nearly $200,000, as well as a yearly salary of $40,000 for as long as the band stayed together.
 He was also allowed to issue a statement saying that he had quit the band.
 He then reportedly tried to form a supergroup with John Lennon, who had stayed friendly with Jones after his firing.

 Jones died July 3rd, 1969, at the age of 27.
 He was found dead at the bottom of the swimming pool at his Cotchford Farm home, in Hartford, England.

 For years there have been conspiracy theories about what went on the night Jones died, including several suggesting foul play.
 In 2006 a film focusing on Jones’ last days, titled Stoned, opened in theaters.